jbellsey/redux-model-utils/README.md

 coordinates back from the API.
 There is one observable property (`location`), which is an object with the device's coordinates.

+In this example, we'll use the explicit form of exposing the `reducer` and `actions`.

 The view code will be shown next.